How Fear of Death Can Ruin Life

 That fight often translates into clinging behavior which, according to Buddhism, is the root of all suffering.
 People cling to their egos, their possessions, their relationships, etc.

-React with depression.
+React with Depression

 When people are overcome with sadness, this can lead to an inability to function.
+They feel overwhelming sadness and hopelessness.

 Again, this is the draw of religions, cults, and other belief systems that focus on an afterlife.